esterpantaleo/etymology/README.md

 ##Licence

-This code is distributed under Creative Commons Attribution-ShareAlike 3.0.
+The code and the data are distributed under [Creative Commons Attribution-ShareAlike 3.0](https://creativecommons.org/licenses/by-sa/3.0/)

 ##Note
 Files contained in [resources/data](https://github.com/esterpantaleo/etymology/tree/master/resources/data) are imported from Wiktionary and updated when a new dump of the English Wiktionary is generated.